-As with many other pagan festivals, fire was an integral part of the celebration of the rebirth of the Sun.
-Bonfires would be tended throughout the fields while the citizenry celebrated by offering toasts to the very trees and plants surrounding them.
+The Anglo-Saxons were originally pagan inhabitants of modern day Great Britain.
+One of the ways they celebrated the solstice was by going out Wassailing.
 The solstice would be the first of 12 nights of revelry which included wassailing, which included healthy imbibing of wassail, an alcoholic drink made from apples, oranges, cloves, and other spices.
 Women would go door to door with huge bowls of wassail, offering drinks and singing songs to the homeowners.
 The men would head to the orchards and “wassail” the trees by splashing them with wassail and singing orchard songs that were supposed to encourage a good crop in the upcoming year.
 Of course, there are many variants on the details and celebratory techniques used among different cultures.
 Wassailing is associated with about twenty-five songs, many of which evolved into modern day Christmas carols.
-For further reading on yule songs, check out this site – Proto-Indo-European Religion.
+It is considered the source of Christmas Caroling.

-The Yule log was the most important part of the solstice festival.
+The Yule log was an important part of the solstice festival, which originated with the Norse practice.
 A traditional yule log should be ash wood and be one harvested from the home owners land or can be received as a gift.
-Yule logs must not be purchased or brought back from foreign lands.
+Yule logs could not be purchased or brought back from foreign lands.
 As long as the log was acquired in a way which no money changed hands, it was acceptable.
 These logs weren’t small by any respect, as they were expected to burn and smolder for 12 days, before being ceremoniously extinguished by the family.
 The remaining bits of the log would be carefully preserved for the following year, whereupon that piece would be used to ignite the new yule log, thus preserving the cycle.
 The long log was decorated in evergreens and doused with ale and flour before being set alight, and as it burned, would be pushed into the fire slowly over the duration.
 It was considered bad luck if the yule log burnt out or burned away completely.